 It is designed for wide mouth mason jars.
 Just screw it on.
 Depending on how much you are fermenting, you can use pints, quarts, or half-gallon size jars, as long as it is a wide mouth jar.

 (I hinted to MasonTops that a lid to fit gallon jars would be a perfect next product!)

 I could see this in the lid itself as I was using it.
 When the ferments start, bubbling happens and the jar needs to vent.
-I could see the lid pushed out ever so slightly which indicated that the jar was venting.
+I could see the lid pushed out ever so slightly, which indicated that the jar was venting.
 After it had been fermenting awhile, I could actually see the lid suck down in ever so slightly.
-This indicated to me that it was keeping oxygen out of the jar.
-Just the way fermenting works!
-I tried to get a picture, but it is pretty slight so I don't know that you can really tell from the image.
+This indicated to me that it was keeping oxygen out of the jar, just the way fermenting food works!
+I tried to get a picture, but it is pretty slight, so I don't know that you can really tell from the image.

 No need to manually burp every day or use a plastic water airlock.

 These two points are what makes the Pickle Pipe stand out to me above the airlock systems.
-From my experience they both worked, but the pickle pipe made it so hands off and easy.
+From my experience, they both worked, but the Pickle Pipe made it so hands off and easy.
 The lids don't stick out on top of the jars.
-I don't have to worry if the lock will be knocked off or if the jar will fit under my counter.
+I don't have to worry if the airlock will be knocked off or if the jar will fit under my counter.

-Hi Carmelia, The Pickle Pebbles weights are the perfect size to fit down in a wide mouth straight sided jar.
-The picture I have included here show this better than I can explain.
+The Pickle Pebbles weights are the perfect size to fit down in a wide mouth straight-sided jar.
+The picture I have included here shows this better than I can explain.

-Just an fyi, I've also used this fermenting lid...
-The Perfect Pickler and it works too.
-I still admit I like the pickle pipe better.
+Just an FYI, I've also used this fermenting lid: The Perfect Pickler.
+It works too.
+I still admit I like the Pickle Pipe better.